-Sperm whales are listed as endangered under the Endangered Species Act of 1973, and therefore designated as depleted under the MMPA.
+Sperm whales are listed as endangered under the Endangered Species Act of 1973 and, therefore, designated as depleted under the MMPA.
 As a result, this stock is classified as a strategic stock.
 However, on the basis of total abundance, current distribution, and regulatory measures that are in place, it is unlikely that this stock is in danger of extinction (Braham 1992).
 Reliable estimates of the minimum population, population trends, PBR, and status of the stock relative to its Optimum Sustainable Population are not available.
-A minimum estimate of the total annual level of human-caused mortality and serious injury is 3.7 whales in U.S. commercial fisheries.
-Because the PBR is unknown, it is not known if this minimum estimate of the mean annual U.S. commercial fishery-related mortality and serious injury rate (3.7 whales) can be considered insignificant and approaching zero mortality and serious injury rate.
+A minimum estimate of the total annual level of human-caused mortality and serious injury is 4.4 whales in U.S. commercial fisheries.
+The minimum estimate of the mean annual U.S. commercial fishery-related mortality and serious injury rate (4.4 whales) is more than 10% of the PBR (10% of PBR = 0.05) calculated from the 2015 abundance estimate (Rone et al. 2017) for a small portion of the stock's range.
+However, because the calculated PBR level is based on an $N{\rm MIN}$ which is known to be an underestimate of the abundance of the population, the PBR level is considered unreliable and should not be used for management purposes.

 There are key uncertainties in the assessment of the North Pacific stock of sperm whales.
-There is little current information about the broad-scale distribution of sperm whales in Alaska waters, and there is no current abundance estimate, N{MIN} , PBR level, or trend in abundance.
+There is little current information about the broad-scale distribution of sperm whales in Alaska waters, and there is no current abundance estimate, N{MIN} , PBR level, or trend in abundance for the entire stock.